shivanaguttiadi/Adi_DevOps_Answers/Adi_DevOps_Details.md

 These simple scripts demonstrate the basic syntax and functionality of Python and Bash, two commonly used scripting languages in software development and system administration.

-For Scripting, you can find interview questions and answers on platforms like GitHub by searching for repositories dedicated to Ansible interview preparation.
+For Scripting, you can find interview questions and answers on platforms like GitHub by searching for repositories dedicated to Scripting interview preparation.
 These repositories typically contain a curated list of common Ansible interview questions along with their answers, providing a convenient resource for candidates looking to prepare for Scripting-related discussions.

 **Scripting Quetions and Answers▶️**